lsst-epo/webpack_babel_sass_boilerplate/readme.md

-## This project provide following functionality:
+## This project provides the following functionality:
  1. Webpack configuration for development and production
  2. Transpile ES6+ to ES5
  3. Convert SCSS to CSS